-Kentucky is home to 8 public universities, 14 private liberal arts colleges, more than 30 private universities and colleges, and 16 community colleges.
-The University of Kentucky educates more than 27,000 students and has an 80% freshman retention rate.
+Kentucky remains home to eight public universities, 14 private liberal arts colleges, more than 30 private universities and colleges, and 16 community colleges.
+The University of Kentucky educates more than 27,000 students and reflects an 80% freshman retention rate.
 Kentucky's community colleges offer affordable associate degree programs, after which graduates may enter bachelor's programs or begin their careers.

-Even the best computer science schools in Kentucky offer lower tuition rates than schools in other states.
+Even the best computer science schools in Kentucky offer lower tuition rates than those in other states.
 The University of Kentucky offers significant discounts for in-state students, but even out-of-state students pay less than those attending top public universities in other states.
-The large number of Kentucky computer science schools means students can consider tuition, degree requirements, and available specializations to choose the ideal school for their goals.
+The large number of Kentucky computer science schools allows students to consider tuition, degree requirements, and available specializations to choose the ideal school for their goals.

 Computer Science Careers in Kentucky

-Graduates of computer science programs in Kentucky have many career options.
-Computer scientists work throughout the public and private sectors.
+Graduates of computer science programs in Kentucky enjoy many career options, where professionals in the field work throughout the public and private sectors.
 Once employed, on-the-job training and work experience qualify professionals for promotions and career advancement.
 As access to broadband internet grows throughout the state, computer scientists work to optimize these networks, allowing rural Kentuckians to reap the economic benefits of faster internet access.

 Computer Science Employers in Kentucky

 - GE Consumer and Industrial: GE's Louisville, Kentucky, facility employs 5,000 engineers, technicians, and computer scientists.
-The Louisville plant is one of GE's largest service centers in the United States.
-Computer scientists work with experts in related fields and gain valuable networking and professional experience.
+The Louisville plant exists as one of GE's largest service centers in the United States.

 - Humana: From its Louisville office, Humana directs 4,600 healthcare professionals working throughout Kentucky.
 Computer scientists manage patient records and create tools to help physicians and nurses better serve patients.

-- Lexmark International: Lexmark, a world leader in printer products, employes 3,100 Kentuckians at its Lexington corporate office and its research and development center.
+- Lexmark International: Lexmark, a world leader in printer products, employes 3,100 Kentuckians at its Lexington corporate office, as well as its research and development center.
 Computer scientists improve Lexmark's printers and other imaging products.

 Computer Science Programs in Kentucky

 Online computer science colleges in Kentucky provide flexibility for students.
 Online learners can view recorded lectures at their convenience, and improved online classrooms allow students to interact with peers and professors in real time.
-Online programs are ideal for students who work or who have personal commitments.
-Western Kentucky University offers an online bachelor's in computer information technology, which accepts both freshman and transfer students and closely mirrors the on-campus experience.
+Online programs prove ideal for learners who work or possess personal commitments.
+Western Kentucky University offers an online bachelor's in computer information technology, which accepts both freshman and transfer students to mirror the on-campus experience.

-Accreditation is a crucial factor in choosing a school.
-Accreditation indicates that a school or program meets set academic standards.
-Computer science schools in Kentucky earn regional accreditation from the Southern Association of Colleges and Schools.
-Online computer science programs in Kentucky may also hold accreditation from the Distance Education Accrediting Commission, which specializes in distance learning programs.
+Accreditation remains a crucial factor when choosing a school.
+This process indicates that a school or program meets set academic standards.
+Computer science schools in Kentucky earn regional accreditation from the Southern Association of Colleges and Schools, and online computer science programs in Kentucky may also hold accreditation from the Distance Education Accrediting Commission, which specializes in distance learning programs.
 When considering computer science programs, look for accreditation from ABET, a private organization that reviews applied and natural science, computing, and engineering programs.